 The Wooing of Malkatoon and Commodus, 1897

-Wallace dreamed about writing a successful play, but that dream never became a reality.
-Commodus was never produced, but Wallace shared the manuscript with various actors and producers without receiving serious interest.
+Wallace dreamed of being the author of a successful play, but that dream never became a reality.
+Wallace shared the manuscript with various actors and producers without receiving serious interest.
+Commodus was never produced.

 Lew Wallace: An Autobiography, 1906

-The author, soldier, diplomat, lawyer, politician, inventor, musician, and artist, had a great story to tell.
+The author, soldier, diplomat, lawyer, politician, inventor, musician, and artist had a great story to tell.
 Unfortunately, at the time of his death, he had only completed his autobiography up to the Battle of Monocacy, leaving 40 years of his life unrecorded.
-Wallace’s widow, Susan, with the assistance of friend and author, Mary Hannah Krout, completed the autobiography using correspondence and articles written by Lew Wallace.
-This section is denoted as Part II, and it does not have the narrative flow of Wallace’s own Part I. Nevertheless, Lew Wallace: An Autobiography is an interesting and entertaining read.